Nature Conservancy of Canada

 Ducks Unlimited

-In that time we have worked with them on a number of conservation initiatives, supporting the conservation of wetlands across the country.
+For over 35 years we have worked with them on a number of conservation initiatives, supporting the conservation of wetlands across the country.

-In 2013 Shell and Ducks Unlimited developed a biodiversity tool that has led to the ongoing development of an exciting new tool that can be used to more accurately assess impacts on wetlands, including information on carbon accumulation, biodiversity and other areas.
+In 2013, Shell and Ducks Unlimited developed a biodiversity tool that has led to the ongoing development of an exciting new tool that can be used to more accurately assess impacts on wetlands, including information on carbon accumulation, biodiversity and other areas.

-Shell Buffalo Hills Conservation Ranch was also established in 2013, with the help of Ducks Unlimited.
+Shell Buffalo Hills Conservation Ranch was also established in 2013 with the help of Ducks Unlimited.
 The nearly 6,000 acres property is located one hour southeast of Calgary.
 The land is used for breeding, migration or wintering by 159 bird species.
 It includes 4,130 acres of pristine, native grasslands, as well as an additional 1,769 acres of tame hay lands.

 Tree Canada

-Together Shell and Tree Canada have:
+Together Shell Canada and Tree Canada have:

 - Helped restore habitat when ice storms ravaged Eastern Canada in 1998 and windstorms swept through Vancouver’s Stanley Park in 2006.